What Is Casual Dating, And How Do You Remain Healthy In A Casual Relationship?

 Medically reviewed by Paige Henry, LMSW, J.D.

 Casual dating often refers to quasi-romantic interactions in which the people involved do not expect a commitment from each other and instead might be dating multiple people simultaneously.
-However, this form of dating can be subjective and determined by each individual's rules.
+The casual dating meaning encompasses relationships where individuals engage in romantic or sexual activities without the expectation of long-term commitment or exclusivity.
+However, this form of dating can be subjective and determined by each individual's rules surrounding casually dating their partners or having friends with benefits.

 When it involves proper communication and respect, casual dating can be a healthy, enjoyable way to socialize and meet new people.
 Understanding casual dating and how to navigate it, using careful words and actions, ensures that you and potential dates have a positive experience that promotes healthy relationships.